-We have added a new feature to the Findeks QR Code System, which we initially implemented to create a secure trading environment for the cheque, a common lending tool in Turkey.
-Thanks to the Findeks QR Code Cheque Registration System we launched in first quarter 2018, objections related to "non-authorization of the signatory" was eliminated.
+New feature in the QR Code Cheque System: Findeks QR Code Cheque Registration System launched in first quarter 2018, objections related to "non-authorization of the signatory" was eliminated.
 This emerged when institutions changed the authorized person after drawing and delivering the cheque to the creditor.
 In this way, the rights of the drawer and the creditor are secured in trades by cheque.